 To maintain legal status, F-1 students must:

-Students who transfer from one academic institution to another must complete the transfer process of their SEVIS record as well.
-They must report to Graduate Programs within 15 days.
+Students who transfer from one academic institution to another must complete the transfer process of their SEVIS record after arriving on campus.

 2.)
 Maintain valid immigration documents:

 - Passport valid six months into the future

 - I-20.
 Be aware of your program end date, and make sure that you will complete all requirements by the program end date listed on your document.
 Maintain a valid travel signature in case of emergency international travel.

 - Valid F-1 visa (if you will be traveling outside the U.S.)

 - I-94 record (https://i94.cbp.dhs.gov).
 Ensure that your record shows you were admitted in F-1 status.

 3.)
 Register as a full-time student every semester (except summer).

 You MUST obtain prior written approval from your International Student Advisor for a reduced course load before dropping below full-time status.
 Notify your advisor right away if you are having academic difficulty.